zeplin/zeplin-extension-documentation/README.md

 React Native extension used in Zeplin, used by thousands of developers everyday.
 It's a full-fledged extension example, generating React Native JavaScript snippets from colors, text styles and layers.

-_Check back later for more examples—the plan is to open source all of our existing extensions._
+_Check back later for more examples—the plan is to open source most of our existing extensions._